-The Compensation Committee makes direct compensation decisions with respect to the compensation of Mr. Jack K. Heilbron, our Chairman, President and Chief Executive Officer and establishes the general parameters within which it establishes the compensation for our other Executive Officers and senior management team.
-The Compensation Committee may also review equity awards to other officers and employees.
+The Compensation Committee makes compensation decisions with respect to the compensation of Mr. Jack K. Heilbron, our Chairman, President and Chief Executive Officer, Mr. Kenneth W. Elsberry, our Chief Financial Officer, and Mr. Larry Dubose, CFO & Treasurer of NetREIT Dubose Model Home REIT, Inc., and Chief Executive Officer of NetREIT Advisors LLC, and establishes the general parameters within which it establishes the compensation for our other Executive Officers and senior management team.
+The Compensation Committee also approves recommendations regarding equity awards to all of our other officers and employees.

-The Chief Executive Officer reviews the performance of other Executive Officers and management team annually and makes recommendations with respect to salary adjustments, bonuses and equity award amounts.
-The Compensation Committee may choose to exercise its discretion in modifying any recommended adjustment or award.
+Mr. Heilbron reviews the performance of our Executive Officers and management team annually and makes recommendations to the Compensation Committee with respect to salary adjustments, bonuses and equity award amounts.
+The Compensation Committee can exercise its discretion in modifying any recommended adjustment or award.
+The Compensation Committee also reviews the performance of our Executive Officers.